ultralytics/ultralytics/docs/en/models/yolov8.md

 # Ultralytics YOLOv8

-!!! tip "Ultralytics YOLOv8 Research Paper"
+!!! tip "Ultralytics YOLOv8 Publication"

     There is no official research paper for Ultralytics YOLOv8.
 For detailed information on YOLOv8, please refer to the official [documentation](https://docs.ultralytics.com) and [GitHub repository](https://github.com/ultralytics/ultralytics).
 While formal academic papers may not be available, these resources provide comprehensive insights into the model architectures, features, and usage.